 It is quite common to measure the far field profile, i.e., the beam profile outside the fiber in a distance which is much larger than the Rayleigh length.
 This can be done e.g. with a camera mounted in some distance to the fiber end, or by scanning the far field with a small photodetector.

-One can then calculate a near field mode radius (or diameter) from the measured angular width in the far field.
+For the fundamental mode (i.e., not for higher-order modes), one can then calculate a near field mode radius (or diameter) from the measured angular width in the far field.
 The nowadays most common method is using the “Petermann II mode field diameter definition” [2, 3], assuming a radially symmetric fiber mode:

 (There is also a Petermann I definition, which applies directly to the near field and agrees with the common D4σ definition of the beam radius.)